Browns Canyon National Monument: History

 In 1972, the Forest Service completed the original Roadless Area Review and Evaluation (RARE I), identifying Inventoried roadless areas.
 RARE I determined that all U.S. Forest Service lands within Browns Canyon and surrounding areas, tens of thousands of acres, were suitable to be designated as wilderness.
 In 1976, the BLM, as directed by the Federal Land Policy and Management Act, proposed protection of Browns Canyon for primitive values, initiating a review for wilderness designation.
 In 1979, the Forest Service completed the RARE II process, identifying 23,500 acres of Forest Service land near Browns Canyon as roadless.
 Also in 1979, the BLM identified 6,614 acres in and around Browns Canyon as possessing wilderness characteristics.
 The BLM officially designated 7,451 acres as a wilderness study area in 1993.

 The Colorado Wilderness Act of 1991, introduced by Representatives Wayne Allard and Dan Schaefer, would have named hundreds of thousands of acres in the state as wilderness, including the Browns Canyon area, but the bill never passed beyond the committee stage.
 In 2005, Joel Hefley and six other Colorado lawmakers introduced the Browns Canyon Wilderness Act; a companion bill was introduced in the Senate by Wayne Allard.
-The legislation failed due to the influence of the National Rifle Association, which claimed that a wilderness designation would limit hunting in Browns Canyon.
+The legislation failed due to the influence of the National Rifle Association of America, which claimed that a wilderness designation would limit hunting in Browns Canyon.
 An attempt to reintroduce the Act by Senator Ken Salazar once again failed to clear its committee.
 Mark Udall and Michael Bennet attempted to introduce legislation designating the canyon as a national monument in 2013, but it, too, failed.
 Udall's bill also contained over 10,000 acres of wilderness protections, which are not included in the proclamation, as such protections may only be enacted by Congress.
 The monument as designated otherwise substantially follows the acreage designated in the bill.